 "18.20 Repricing Prohibited.
-Notwithstanding Section 3.3(r), the Committee may not reprice Options or Stock Appreciation Rights without shareholder approval, whether such repricing is accomplished by (i) means of a cancellation/regrant program pursuant to which outstanding Options or Stock Appreciation Rights are granted in replacement with a lower exercise or base price per share, (ii) cancellation of outstanding Options or Stock Appreciation Rights with exercise prices or base prices per share in excess of the then current Fair Market Value for consideration payable in equity securities of the Company or cash, (iii) directly or indirectly reducing the exercise price or base price of outstanding Options or Stock Appreciation Rights, or (iv) any other method."
+Notwithstanding Section 3.3(r), the Committee may not reprice Options or Stock Appreciation Rights without shareholder approval, whether such repricing is accomplished by (i) means of a cancellation/re-grant program pursuant to which outstanding Options or Stock Appreciation Rights are cancelled and new Options or Stock Appreciation Rights are granted in replacement with a lower exercise or base price per share, (ii) cancellation of outstanding Options or Stock Appreciation Rights with exercise prices or base prices per share in excess of the then current Fair Market Value for consideration payable in equity securities of the Company or cash, (iii) directly or indirectly reducing the exercise price or base price of outstanding Options or Stock Appreciation Rights, or (iv) any other method."

-For the material features of the 2014 Plan, see "Equity Compensation Plans-2014 Equity Incentive Plan" above, which will be amended as provided above if this Proposal 2 is approved by the shareholders at the Meeting.
-A copy of the 2014 Plan is attached to this Proxy Statement as Appendix A.
+For the material features of the 2014 Plan, see "Equity Compensation Plans-2014 Incentive Compensation Plan" above, which will be amended as provided above if this Proposal 2 is approved by the shareholders at the Meeting.
+A copy of the 2014 Plan, as amended and restated to reflect the approval of this Proposal 2, is attached to this Proxy Statement as Appendix A.